ember-learn/deprecation-app/content/ember/v3/use-notify-prop-change.md

 object.notifyPropertyChange('someProperty');
 ```

-If you are an addon author and need to support both you can use the polyfill
+If you are an addon author and need to support both Ember applications greater
+than 3.1 *and* less than 3.1 you can use the polyfill
 [ember-notify-property-change-polyfill](https://github.com/rondale-sc/ember-notify-property-change-polyfill)
-to support both pre and post Ember 3.1